sheetbase/docs_v1/building/starting.md

 sheetbase start myapp
 ```

-The command will create a project with the [Blank Angular](https://sheetbase.dev/theme/blank-angular) theme.
+The command will create a project with the [Basic Angular](https://sheetbase.dev/theme/basic-angular) theme.
 See more themes: <https://sheetbase.dev/themes>.